 loader image

-Fraternities on college campuses were born in the American South in the mid 1800’s and cloaked in a national culture of accepted societal norms that today would seem foreign and even repugnant to us.
-This design for a new chapter house for the Sigma Chi Fraternity on the University of Oklahoma campus endeavors to break free of a ubiquitous archetype of fraternity house design, namely that of evoking Southern plantation mansions, and instead evoke a truly inclusive, 21st century modern American culture.
+Fraternities on college campuses were born in the American South in the mid 1800’s and cloaked in a societal culture of accepted norms that today are foreign and repugnant to us.
+This design for a new chapter house for the Sigma Chi Fraternity on the University of Oklahoma campus breaks free of the ubiquitous Southern plantation prototype so common in fraternity houses, and instead evokes a truly inclusive, 21st century modern American culture.

-Designed to attract young men from any background and ethnic origin, this fraternity house will be a cool place to hang out and be with friends; a place that honors them while providing an environment in which to learn social skills, encourage learning, make lifelong connections, and have a home away from home.
-Long, expansive, modern forms and durable materials of masonry and tailored metal panel siding enclose light-filled interiors, and reflect the sweeping Midwest plains that surround the campus.
-A generous covered outdoor room provides connections to the street and campus community.
+Designed to attract young men from all backgrounds and ethnic origins, this fraternity house will be a cool place to hang out and be with friends; a place that provides an environment to learn social skills, encourage learning, make lifelong connections, and have a comfortable home away from home.
+Long, expansive, modern forms and durable materials of masonry and tailored metal panel siding enclose light-filled interiors and reflect the sweeping Midwest plains that surround the campus.
+Generous covered outdoor spaces provide connections to various gathering spaces, the street and campus community.